 At a more strategic level, an HR consultant helps align workforce structure with business objectives.
 That can include job design, org structure evaluation, succession support, change management, process redesign, and broader workforce planning.

 In this role, the consultant is not just solving isolated HR problems.
 The consultant is helping the organization function more effectively as a system.
 That is the difference between transactional support and strategic HR work.
+You can explore those broader capabilities through my HR consulting services and organizational development consulting work.

 When Should You Hire an HR Consultant?